All Products

 Hologres:Hologres permission models

-After a user connects to a Hologres instance, the user must be granted the required permissions to perform operations on the instance.
-This topic describes specific development permissions that are required to allow a user to perform data analytics operations on a Hologres instance.
+After a user logs on to a Hologres instance, they must have the required permissions to perform operations.
+This topic describes the permissions required for development in a Hologres instance.

 Note

-You can execute the select * from pg_user; statement to view the superuser of the current instance.
+You can execute the select * from pg_user; command to view the super administrator of the current instance.

 Permission models

-The following table describes the SPM, schema-level permission model (SLPM), and standard PostgreSQL authorization model, and their scenarios.
+The following table describes the differences between the simple permission model and the standard PostgreSQL authorization model, and their scenarios.

 Description